What is Microneedling?

 How Often Can I Have Microneedling Done?

 To allow the skin to fully heal and complete its collagen production increase, microneedling can be done once every 4-6 weeks.
 At Claytor Noone Plastic Surgery, we recommend at least three treatments for collagen building and 3-6 treatments to lessen scarring.
-From there maintenance is a good idea.
+From there maintenance is highly recommended.
 This works to counteract your continuing decreasing collagen production.

 What Will I Look like After My Microneedling Session?